AMerkuri/cubyz-node-client/README.md

 ## Acknowledgments

-This project was created with the assistance of Large Language Models (GPT-5 Codex and Claude Sonnet 4.5).
+This project was created with the assistance of LLMs (GPT-5 Codex and Claude Sonnet 4.5).